Sample output type#

 ["origin_date", "location"]

-In general, a submission will pass validation if the task-id variables that define a compound modeling task (as implied by the sample ID values present in the output_type_id column) are also present in the "compound_taskid_set".
-To talk through the example of ["origin_date", "horizon", "location"]:
+In general, a submission will pass validation if the task ID variables that define a compound modeling task (as implied by the sample ID values present in the output_type_id column) are also present in the "compound_taskid_set".
+For the example of ["origin_date", "location", "horizon"] in the second row of the table above:

-• Both Submissions B and C would pass validation since when the data are grouped by the "compound_taskid_set" variables you can always find a group of rows that have the same output_type_id.
+• Both Submissions B and D would pass validation since when the data are grouped by the "compound_taskid_set" variables you can always find a group of rows that have the same output_type_id.

-• Submissions A and D would fail validation since when the data are grouped by the "compound_taskid_set" variables, there would be no rows that share an output_type_id.
+• Submissions A and C would fail validation since when the data are grouped by the "compound_taskid_set" variables, there would be no rows that share an output_type_id.

 Caution